 If the complainant is dissatisfied with the response the complaint can be escalated to Stage Two.
 The request should contain new/additional information.

-The complainant can request their complaint to be reviewed by the Director of Housing and Assets.
+The complainant can request their complaint to be reviewed by the Director of Housing and Assets (Deputy CEO).

-Time Scale: a full review will be undertaken and a written response will be provided within 15 working days of the date the request to review is received at our offices.
+Time Scale: a full review will be undertaken and a written response will be provided within 20 working days of the date the request to review is received.

 Designated Person Stage